opencog/learn/README-Natural.md

 disjuncts.
 The previous step gathered a large number of observation counts for disjuncts.
 These need to be summarized, so that one obtains per-word statistics.
 Marginals will be needed both for the pseudo-csets and (optionally) for the cross-connector sets.

-First, compute the marginals for the pseudo-csets:
+The first part is automated in `3-mst-parsing/compute-mst-marginals.sh`.
+Run that script.
+Its a wrapper around this:
 ```
       (cog-rocks-open "rocks:///home/ubuntu/data/expt-42/fake_pairs.rdb")
       (define pca (make-pseudo-cset-api))